Williammed/DeepParser/README.md

 #A Graph-based dependency parser using Deep Learning
 DeepParser is a graph-based dependency parser based on deep learning model.
 This work has been accepted by ACL2015 as oral long paper. <br>
+The code is a little messy since I was rushing for the paper deadline.
+I'm still refactoring the code and I'll update the project when I'm finished.

 ##Project structures
 <b>model</b>: Trained model for English parser and Chinese Parser <br>